-WWR is not producing any products at a commercial scale at this time.
+The Company is not producing any products at a commercial scale at this time.
 As a result, we do not currently have a reliable source of operating cash.
 If we cannot successfully transition to commercial scale production of graphite and vanadium, partner with another company that has cash resources, find other means of generating and/or access additional sources of private or public capital, we may not be able to remain in business.

 We do not have a committed source of financing for the development of our graphite or vanadium projects.
-Pursuant to our modified preliminary economic assessment of the Coosa Graphite Project, the capital expenditures to construct the commercial scale processing facility are estimated at approximately \$120 million, and delays in constructing the commercial scale processing facility and other cost overruns may increase that estimate significantly.
-As of February 11, 2021, we have \$101 million in cash, and there can be no assurance that we will be able to obtain financing on commercially reasonable terms, if at all, for the remainder of the amount needed to construct the commercial scale processing facility or develop our properties.
-Our inability to construct the commercial scale processing facility or develop our properties would have a material adverse effect on our future operations.
+While we have spent approximately \$55.3 million through December 31, 2022, the remaining capital expenditures to construct Phase I of the Kellyton Graphite Plant are currently estimated at approximately \$215.7 million, which amount has increased as a result of the optimization of Phase I of the Kellyton Graphite Plant, and delays in constructing the commercial scale processing facility and other cost overruns may increase that estimate.
+As of December 31, 2022, we have approximately \$75.2 million in cash, and there can be no assurance that we will be able to obtain financing on commercially reasonable terms, if at all, for the remainder of the amount needed to construct Phase I of the Kellyton Graphite Plant or develop our properties would have a material adverse effect on our future operations.

-We have incurred losses and have had no revenue from operations since 2009, and we expect to continue to incur losses in the foreseeable future.
+We have incurred losses and have had no revenue from operations since 2009, and we expect to continue to incur losses until the Kellyton Graphite Plant becomes operational, which is anticipated to occur in 2024 but could be subject to delays.
 We have no way to generate cash inflows outside of financing activities and we will continue to incur operating losses until we begin graphite and/or vanadium production on a scale sufficient to generate revenues to fund continuing operations, which cannot be assured.
-Our future graphite production is dependent on completion of the commercial scale processing facility and successful implementation of graphite purification technology.
-Our future vanadium production is dependent upon the completion of an evaluation plan that will assess the amount, location and size of vanadium concentrations at our Coosa Project mine in Alabama.
-We can provide no assurance that we will successfully produce graphite on a commercial scale, that our properties will be placed into production or that we will be able to continue to find, develop, acquire and finance additional reserves.
+Our future production of purified graphite products is dependent on completion of the Kellyton Graphite Plant and successful implementation of graphite purification technology.
+Our future mining of graphite and vanadium is dependent upon the completion of an evaluation that will assess the amount, location and size of graphite and vanadium concentrations at our Coosa Graphite Deposit.
+We can provide no assurance that we will successfully produce graphite or vanadium on a commercial scale, that our properties will be placed into production or that we will be able to continue to find, develop, acquire and finance additional mineral resources or reserves.
 If we fail to reach commercial scale production and cannot find other means of generating revenue other than producing graphite and vanadium and/or access additional sources of private or public capital, we may not be able to remain in business and holders of our securities may lose their entire investment.